microsoft/pbiworkshops/Query Folding In An Hour/README.md

 - Each DirectQuery and Dual storage mode table (Power BI only) must be based on a Power Query query that can be folded.
 ___

+# Query Folding

+Query folding is the ability for a Power Query query to generate a single query statement to retrieve and transform source data.
+The Power Query mashup engine strives to achieve query folding whenever possible for reasons of efficiency.

 ### Power BI Desktop
 1. Navigate to the Home tab and select **SQL Server**.
 2. Enter the local Server name or Azure SQL Database address in the **Server** field.